NabeelAhmed-2000/Object-Detection-and-Classification/README.md

 3. **Real-time Object Detection**

-   - For Real-time Object Detection through the webcam or any other imaging device, tap '1' in the user prompt, and enter a resolution to begin the Object               Detection.
+   - For Real-time Object Detection through the webcam or any other imaging device, tap `1` in the user prompt, and enter a resolution to begin the Object               Detection.
 Enter only the supported standard resolutions to avoid breaking any functionality of the code.
-If resolution is not known, enter 640x480 as the          resolution as it is OpenCV's default resolution for video capture.
+If resolution is not known, enter `640x480` as the          resolution as it is OpenCV's default resolution for video capture.

-     `cap = cv2.VideoCapture("original_sample_video.mp4")` to `cap = cv2.VideoCapture(0)`

-     if `cap = cv2.VideoCapture(0)` in first few lines of cell 'In [8]' of file [source_code_video.ipynb](/source_code_video.ipynb) does not work, or if there are multiple cameras, try changing the index `(0)` to 1, 2, etc. based on the camera to be used.
+     if `cap = cv2.VideoCapture(0)` in first few lines of cell `In [8]` of file [source_code_video.ipynb](/source_code_video.ipynb) does not work, or if there are multiple cameras, try changing the index `(0)` to 1, 2, etc. based on the camera to be used.
 <br/>

 ## Credits